 Recently I had a chance to talk to Jeff Frank, the owner of Simplicity Sofas, who decided to send me a sofa so I could experience the whole process and see the product myself.
-You can read the interview below and take a look at the... review here.
+You can read the interview below.

-How did you get in the business of making sofas?
+How did you get into the business of making sofas?

 "I've been in the furniture business for 35 years.
 Are you familiar with Masco?
 Early in the 1990s, Masco came out with some ready to assemble furniture?
 I am also the co-inventor of that.
 That was Generation 1."